wptrainingteam/setting-up-ecommerce-using-woocommerce/README.md

 ### Shop Overview

-At this point, the shop is fully operational.
-Take a look on how it looks by going to the **Shop** page of your site.
+You now have an operational shop.
+Take a look by going to the **Shop** page of your site.

 [![Shop overview](/images/shopoverview.png)](/images/shopoverview.png)

-The look is quite not polished, but this could be a foundation of a great WordPress-based shop.
-Note you can also create custom menus and place it in your theme’s menu areas or in a widgetized area with the menus widget if you like.
+The look is not polished, but the foundation for a great WordPress-based shop is there for you to refine.
+For example, you can improve your shop by creating custom menus.
+Once created, you can place them in your theme’s menu areas or in a widgetized area (use the menus widget).

 ### WooCommerce menu items